Phytolacca americana: Description

 Pokeweed is a member of the family Phytolaccaceae, and is a large herbaceous perennial plant, growing up to 2.5 m in height over the course of a summer.
 One to several branches grow from the crown of a thick, white, fleshy taproot; Michael D. K. Owen describes the branches as "stout, smooth, [and] green to somewhat purplish".
 Simple, entire leaves with long petioles are alternately arranged along the stem.

 Pokeweeds reproduce only by their large, glossy black, lens-shaped seeds, which are contained in a fleshy, 10-celled, purple-to-near-black berry that has crimson juice.
-The flowers are perfect, radially symmetric, white or green, with 4–5 sepals and no petals.
+The flowers are perfect, radially symmetrical, white or green, with four or five sepals and no petals.
 The flowers develop in elongated clusters termed racemes.
 The seeds have long viability, able to germinate after many years in the soil.